NS&I has identified £367m in savings owed to bereaved families. Could you be affected? Find out →

 4. Access Funds for Funeral Costs

-Most banks will release funds for funeral expenses from the deceased's account before probate is granted - but only if you've officially notified them of the death and provided the funeral invoice.
-Typical release limits range from £5,000 to £50,000 depending on the bank.
+Most banks will pay the funeral director's invoice directly from the deceased's account before probate is granted - but only if you've officially notified them of the death and provided the invoice alongside the death certificate.
+There is normally no fixed published limit for this.
 Read our guide on accessing funds to pay for a funeral.

 Which Banks and Financial Institutions to Notify